Frequently Asked Questions

 Applications for AIS Intensive Rehabilitation can be submitted year round.

-The duration of your time with the AIS Intensive Rehabilitation team will depend on the nature of your injury, your return to performance goals and the rate that you progress through your rehabilitation plan.
+The duration of your time with the AIS Intensive Rehabilitation Team will be determined in consultation with your NSO/NIN and is dependent on the nature of your injury and the agreed rehabilitation plan.
+Learn more about AIS IR Program options.

-AIS sports science sports medicine services will be provided free of charge; however, costs of external services, such as those incurred when seeing a specialist physician, for imaging and pathology, will be borne by the athlete and/or their NSO or National Institute/Academy of Sport.
+The cost of flights and external services, such as those incurred when seeing a specialist physician, will be borne by the athlete and/or their NSO/NIN.

 There is no limit to the number of times an NSO or National Institute/Academy of Sport can apply on behalf of an athlete.

 A multidisciplinary team of AIS sport specialists will support each athlete.
-This team will work with the athlete’s daily training environment support team during their time with AIS Intensive Rehabilitation to ensure a successful return to performance.
+The IR team will work closely with the athlete’s daily training environment support team during their time with AIS Intensive Rehabilitation to ensure a successful return to performance.

 Yes, the AIS Intensive Rehabilitation team will respond to all applications – successful and unsuccessful – within 7 days of submission.